strategy-coach/spry/support/assurance/e2e-prime/README.md

-./spryctl.ts ls ann             # TODO: list all candidate sqlpage_files that have been annotated with `@spry.*` ./spryctl.ts ls cap-execs       # list all capturable executables ./spryctl.ts ls --tree          # TODO: list all candidate sqlpage_files content files as a tree ./spryctl.ts ls head            # TODO: list all SQL DDL for "init" operations that go before sqlpage_files inserts ./spryctl.ts ls tail            # TODO: list all SQL DDL for "finalization" operations that go after sqlpage_files inserts ./spryctl.ts ls routes          # list all discovered files that have route annotations as a tree ./spryctl.ts ls routes -t       # list all discovered files that have route annotations as a table ./spryctl.ts ls routes -j       # list all discovered files that have route annotations as JSON
+./spryctl.ts ls ann             # TODO: list all candidate sqlpage_files that have been annotated with `@spry.*` ./spryctl.ts ls cap-execs       # list all capturable executables ./spryctl.ts ls --tree          # TODO: list all candidate sqlpage_files content files as a tree ./spryctl.ts ls head            # list names of files which will generate SQL DDL/DML for "init" operations that go before sqlpage_files inserts
+./spryctl.ts ls tail            # list names of files which will generate SQL DDL/DML for "finalization" operations that go after sqlpage_files inserts
+./spryctl.ts ls routes          # list all discovered files that have route annotations as a tree ./spryctl.ts ls routes -t       # list all discovered files that have route annotations as a table ./spryctl.ts ls routes -j       # list all discovered files that have route annotations as JSON